steadycalls/therapist-referral-site/WEBHOOK_API.md

 # Webhook API Documentation

-This document describes the webhook endpoints available for programmatically adding content to TherapyConnect.
+This document describes the webhook endpoints available for programmatically adding content to Leverage Therapy.

 ## Authentication